 greybox for this:

-# Create a new matrix, removing the variables that are already in the model <- SeatbeltsWithResiduals cbind(as.data.frame(residuals(adamModelSeat01)), -c(2,5,6)]) Seatbelts[,colnames(SeatbeltsWithResiduals) <- "residuals" # Spread plot ::spread(SeatbeltsWithResiduals)greybox
+# Create a new matrix, removing the variables that are already # in the model <- SeatbeltsWithResiduals cbind(as.data.frame(residuals(adamSeat01)), -c(2,5,6)]) Seatbelts[,colnames(SeatbeltsWithResiduals) <- "residuals" # Spread plot ::spread(SeatbeltsWithResiduals)greybox

-spread() function automatically detects the type of variable and produces scatterplot /
+spread() function automatically detects the type of variable and produces based on that scatterplot /

 tableplot() between them, making the final plot more readable.
 The plot above tells us that residuals are correlated with